 |Proposed changes to employment law||Launch date|

-The Government proposes to extend The right to request flexible working to all employees and remove the current statutory procedure for considering requests.
+The Government proposes to extend the right to request flexible working to all employees and remove the current statutory procedure for considering requests.
 Instead employers will have a duty to consider all requests in a reasonable manner; employers will have the right to refuse requests on business grounds.

 Managing sickness absence

-A health and work assessment and advisory service is to be introduced, offering fee occupational health assistance for employees, employers and GPs.
+A health and work assessment and advisory service is to be introduced, offering free occupational health assistance for employees, employers and GPs.
 The service can provide an occupational health assessment after four weeks of sickness absence.
 Further information is available from GOV.UK - Government response to the review of the sickness absence system in Great Britain.

 Flexible parental leave